hemanthnakkina/snap-epa-orchestrator/README.md

   - All other CPUs are allocated to the requesting snap or workload.

 This policy ensures that on large servers, a fixed number of CPUs are always available for system or shared use, while on smaller systems, a proportional allocation is used.

+### NUMA-Aware Core Allocation Policy

+The NUMA-aware allocation action allows services to request a specific number of cores from a particular NUMA node:

+- **NUMA Locality**: Cores are allocated from the specified NUMA node to ensure optimal memory access patterns.
+- **Force Reallocation**: NUMA allocation will override any existing non-explicit allocations to other services, even if they span multiple NUMA nodes.
+- **Atomic Exact-Count**: If fewer than the requested number of cores are available in the NUMA node, the request fails with an error; no partial allocation occurs.
+- **Priority System**: NUMA allocations take precedence over automatic allocations and cannot be overridden by other services.
+- **Per-NUMA override/append semantics**: If the same service requests the same NUMA node again, it overrides previous cores from that node.
+If it requests a different NUMA node, the new cores are appended so the service may hold allocations across multiple NUMA nodes.
+- **Per-NUMA deallocation**: Sending `num_of_cores = -1` for a node deallocates any existing cores for that service in that node. `num_of_cores = 0` is invalid for NUMA.

 ### Planned Features